Bank Austria Statement to Excel: CSV Export vs PDF Conversion

 • balances that still let you review account movement and spot issues

-That does not mean the CSV will always be ready for immediate import into bookkeeping software.
-You may still need light cleanup in Excel, such as fixing decimal separators, standardizing the date column, splitting combined description fields, or confirming that debits are negative and credits are positive.
-But that is a much smaller job than extracting transactions from a PDF statement where dates, descriptions, amounts, and balances all have to be detected from the page itself.
+You may still need light cleanup — fixing decimal separators, standardizing the date column, splitting combined description fields, or confirming that debits are negative and credits are positive.
+But that is a smaller job than extracting transactions from a PDF.
+For a wider view of conversion methods, see bank statement to Excel conversion workflows.

 When PDF Conversion Is the Better Route